 - In 2013, $72 million was invested in Ohio to install solar for home, business and utility use.

-- Average installed residential and commercial photovoltaic system prices in Ohio have fallen by 12% in the last year.
-The price to install solar on homes and business has dropped steadily across the country — by 4% from last year and 37% from 2010.
+- Average installed residential and commercial photovoltaic system prices in Ohio have fallen by 18% in the last year.
+National prices have also dropped steadily — by 8% from last year and 39% from 2010.

 View more solar data.